AliAZarei/DatabaseDialogue/README.md

 ### Database:
 The database is vectorized using Chroma and can be updated by modifying the data sources used in the update_database.py script.
-The Chroma database creation is inspierd by https://github.com/pixegami